 Directions to Complete the Insight Questionnaire

-When a student has been identified to complete the Insight Questionnaire, a written request will be sent to the permanent address to complete the Insight Questionnaire through the same application process when first applying for admission to UNC.
+When a student has been identified to complete the Insight Questionnaire, an email request will be sent to complete the Insight Questionnaire through the same application process when first applying for admission to UNC.
 The following link will guide you on how to complete the online process if you have been directed to do so:

 If you have any questions about completing the Insight Questionnaire, please call UNC Admissions at 970-351-2881 or 1-888-700-4UNC or send an email to firstname.lastname@example.org.